MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 To test your API-based message extension created in the Developer Portal for Teams, you can use the following methods:

 * **Preview in Teams**: In Developer Portal, open your message extension and select **Preview in Teams** in the upper-right corner.
-You'll be redirected to Teams, where you can add the app to Teams to preview the app.
+You are redirected to Teams, where you can add the app to Teams to preview the app.

 * **Download app package**: On the message extension page, select **App package** from the left pane and then, in the upper-left corner of the window, select **Download app package**.
 The app package is downloaded to your local machine in a .zip file.
 You can upload the app package to teams and test the message extension.